 Here’s What You Do

 First…you have a beer.
-Hopefully, you’re getting ready for a big gathering and getting the pit set up, so you probably already have a beer.
-But even if you’re just having a weeknight family dinner, go ahead and pop a top while you read the recipe from start to finish so that you know what you’ll need and what you’re going to do with each ingredient.
-This is truly a no-angst recipe if you and the ingredients are prepared beforehand.
+Are you getting ready for a big gathering?
+Is the BBQ Grill or smoker warming up?
+You probably already have a beer.
+But even if you’re only having a weeknight family dinner, pop the top and sip while you read the recipe from start to finish.
+Learn what you’ll need and what to do with each ingredient.
+Make this a true no-angst recipe by preparing yourself and the ingredients beforehand.

 Mise En Place

-- Chop the yellow onions and bell peppers and place them in the same prep bowl (they go in the pot at the same time).
-You can use a rough chop on them, in fact I like finding chunks of onions and bell peppers in my beans.
+- Roughly chop the yellow onions and bell peppers and place them in the same prep bowl (they go in the Dutch oven together).

-- Chop the garlic and slice the bacon into about 1 or 2 inches pieces.
+- Roughly chop the garlic and slice the bacon into 1 to 2-inch pieces.
 Place these in separate prep bowls.

-- Mix the brown sugar, ketchup, mustard, Worcestershire sauce and a pinch of salt in a large measuring cup.
-Make sure the brown sugar dissolves in the ketchup and mustard.
+- Measure the brown sugar, ketchup, mustard, Worcestershire sauce, and a pinch of salt in small prep bowls or measuring cups.

 What happens in this step?
-Great flavor is derived from the bacon grease and caramelizing the onions.
-This is an important step in building the sweetness of the beans.
-It’s important not to rush this part.
-Let the bacon render without burning and give the onions and green peppers ample time to caramelize.
-A little time pays big benefits in flavor.
+Great flavor is derived from the bacon grease and caramelized onions.
+Don't rush this part: render the bacon without burning and slowly caramelize the onions and green peppers to establish a flavor foundation.

-Add the yellow onions and green bell peppers to the bacon grease, maintain a medium heat and let the onions start to caramelize.
+- Add the yellow onions and green bell peppers to the bacon grease, maintain a medium heat and let the onions start to caramelize.
 Stir often so they don't stick and burn.
-This could take 15 or 20 minutes but it's worth the time. (see the shortcuts below in the HInts and Tips section if you don't have a lot of time)
+This could take 15 or 20 minutes

 Mix the beans and the Fixins'